yakob-abada/scandiweb-old/README.md

     - Domain-driven design (DDD).
     - Dependency Injection (DI).
 - It follows Solid principles.
-- Code has been covered by PHPunit.
+- Code has been covered by PHPunit (not working cause PHPunit old version).
-- Github actions pipeline has been set up to run tests.
+- PHP:7.0
+- mysql:5.6

 Installation
 ------------